determined-ai/determined/docs/integrations/notification/slack.rst

 .. image:: /assets/images/slack-app-configuration.jpeg
    :width: 100%

-In the next window you will choose the "App Name" and select the Workspace for the application.
+In the next window you will input an "App Name" and select the Workspace for the application.

 .. _enabling_webhooks: